ssp5zone/js-quicksort/README.md

  ## Details

- The above files use different approaches to perform a merge sort.
+ The above files use different approaches to perform a Quick sort.

  ### 1. QuickSort - Skip Pivot